 - function name of the function (in the project) or function object

 - handler name of the function handler

 - name execution name

 - params input parameters (dict)

-- hyperparams hyper parameters

-- selector selection criteria for hyper params e.g. "max.accuracy" - hyper_param_options hyper param options (selector, early stop, strategy, ..) see: HyperParamOptions - inputs input objects (dict of key: path) - outputs list of outputs which can pass in the workflow - workdir default input artifacts path - labels labels to tag the job/run with ({key:val, ..}) - base_task task object to use as base - watch watch/follow run log, True by default - local run the function locally vs on the runtime/cluster - verbose add verbose prints/logs - auto_build when set to True and the function require build it will be built on the first function run, use only if you dont plan on changing the build config between runs - schedule ScheduleCronTrigger class instance or a standard crontab expression string (which will be converted to the class using its from_crontab constructor), see this link for help: https://apscheduler.readthedocs.io/en/v3.6.3/modules/triggers/cron. html#module-apscheduler.triggers.cron - artifact_path path to store artifacts, when running in a workflow this will be set automatically export project to yaml file and save project in database
+- hyperparams hyper parameters - selector selection criteria for hyper params e.g. "max.accuracy" - hyper_param_options hyper param options (selector, early stop, strategy, ..) see: HyperParamOptions - inputs Input objects to pass to the handler.
+Type hints can be given so the input will be parsed during runtime from mlrun.DataItem to the given type hint.
+The type hint can be given in the key field of the dictionary after a colon, e.g. "<key> : <type hint>". - outputs list of outputs which can pass in the workflow - workdir default input artifacts path - labels labels to tag the job/run with ({key:val, ..}) - base_task task object to use as base - watch watch/follow run log, True by default - local run the function locally vs on the runtime/cluster - verbose add verbose prints/logs - auto_build when set to True and the function require build it will be built on the first function run, use only if you dont plan on changing the build config between runs - schedule ScheduleCronTrigger class instance or a standard crontab expression string (which will be converted to the class using its from_crontab constructor), see this link for help: https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html# module-apscheduler.triggers.cron - artifact_path path to store artifacts, when running in a workflow this will be set automatically - notifications list of notifications to push when the run is completed - returns List of log hints configurations for how to log the returning values from the handler's run (as artifacts or results).
+The list's length must be equal to the amount of returning objects.
+A log hint may be given as: - A string of the key to use to log the returning value as result or as an artifact.
+To specify The artifact type, it is possible to pass a string in the following structure: "<key>: <type>".
+Available artifact types can be seen in mlrun.ArtifactType.
+If no artifact type is specified, the object's default artifact type will be used. - A dictionary of configurations to use when logging.
+Further info per object type and artifact type can be given there.
+The artifact key must appear in the dictionary as "key": "the_key".